Corporate Book - November 2019

 Parks Canada is the federal authority on heritage protection programs and on archaeology on federal lands and lands under water.
-It is a leading steward of movable heritage assets in Canada.
-The Agency’s national collection of artifacts consists of 31 million historical and archaeological objects that have tangible links to the human history of Canada’s heritage places administered by Parks Canada.
+It is a leading steward of moveable heritage assets in Canada.
+The national collection of artifacts consists of approximately 31 million historical and archaeological objects that have tangible links to the human history of Canada’s heritage places administered by Parks Canada.

 Who We Are

 Parks Canada is led by a President & Chief Executive Officer (P&CEO), who is supported by a senior management team.
 The Agency’s operations are supported by programs and internal services.

 Ron Hallman – President & Chief Executive Officer

 Ron Hallman was appointed President & Chief Executive Officer of the Parks Canada Agency on August 28, 2019.
 Prior to his current role, he served as President of the Canadian Environmental Assessment Agency from July 8, 2013 to August 27, 2019.
 He has also been an Executive Fellow of the University of Calgary’s School of Public Policy since 2017.

 Ron served as Senior Assistant Deputy Minister of Regional Operations at Indigenous and Northern Affairs Canada from August 2011 to July 2013.